forestgrape/coronavirus/index.md

 #### medications
 Knowledge of cross immune reactions can help to develop medications and even literal vaccines are thinkable vice versa.
 - increase the immune response against Sars-CoV-2 or even provide paths for full immunisation
-- even a literal vaccine is thinkable (the long-term pathogenesis of BCoVs should be reevaluated first)
+- even a literal vaccine is thinkable (the long-term pathogenesis of BCoVs needs to be reevaluated first)
-- Sars-CoV-2 infection could protect against OC43 or other BCoV infections, which could be more harmful in the long run than Sars-CoV-2
+- Sars-CoV-2 infections could protect against OC43 or other BCoV infections, which could be more harmful in the long run than Sars-CoV-2

 ### Evidence from Distribution of Covid-19
 In the following the in country distribution of Covid-19 is described.
-Since inside countries the testing schemes tend to be more or less uniform.[data wikipedia][in work]
+Since inside countries the testing schemes tend to be more or less uniform. [data wikipedia][in work]

 #### covid-19 in switzerland
-Incidence rates both of cases and deaths varies a lot between the different regions (Cantons which correspond to states).
+Incidence rates of both cases and deaths varies a lot between the different regions (Cantons which correspond to states).
 * In areas where cattle farming is prevalent  (AG, LU, AI, SG, FR, NE, ZH, VS, BE, FR, JU etc.), the number of deaths per 100K is about 6 in median and 8 in average.

-> Remark: Cattle farming is very common in many areas in Switzerland due to its long tradition and an accompanying tradition of making a variety of tasty cheeses.
-Luckily care has been taken to preserve recipes and microbes thoughout the industrialization of agriculture in the 20th century.
-Addionally the market for milk and meat is protected and subsidized.
+> Remark: Cattle farming is very common in many areas in Switzerland due to a long tradition and an accompanying tradition of making a variety of tasty cheeses.
+Care has been taken to preserve traditional recipes and the microbes used, throughout the industrialization of agriculture in the 20th century.
+Addionally the market for milk and meat is protected and significantly subsidized.

 > Subjective Remark: I consider distributed agriculture as important and worth preserving.
 Both subsidies and protected markets are suitable means to support desired industries whether worth preserving or giving space to develop.
 In Switzerland agriculture support is especially strong for bovine farming and thus its high prevalence. <br>
-Economy solely on global effectiveness trimmed, yields that but only that.
+Economy solely on global effectiveness trimmed, yields that but often only that.
 Question is, in which situations this is wanted.

 * Contrary to areas where cattle are less common the average number of deaths per 100K is about is about 30 in average and 32 in median [more accurate statistics in work].
     Cantons with few cattle farming: